oobecomau/desktop.gov.au/docs/security/hybrid-system-security-plan.md

 #### Applicability to HybridSystem

-The controls relating to gateways are applicable to the HybridSystem as the solution is designed to integrate with a SIG provided by the Agency.
+The controls relating to gateways are applicable to the HybridSystem as the solution is designed to integrate with a SIG provided by the organisation.

 #### HybridSystem compliance approach

-The HybridSystem leverages the Agency’s SIG capability where required.
+The HybridSystem leverages the organisations SIG capability where required.

 #### Security controls provided by the HybridSystem

 Not applicable.

-#### Residual controls to be addressed by the Agency
+#### Residual controls to be addressed by the organisation

-- The Agency is responsible for the implementation of security controls relating to their internet and email gateway if integrated with the HybridSystem.
+- The organisation is responsible for the implementation of security controls relating to their internet and email gateway if integrated with the HybridSystem.

 ### Cross domain solutions